TechHog8984/Lines-Lib/README.md

 ### __Changelog__

 > V1.0
-  > Stable release 1.0.
-Current features are:
+> Stable release 1.0
+> Features are:
-    > Creating of guis which contain sections
+- Creations of GUI's which contain Sections.
-  > Creating of sections which contain objects
+- Creation of Section's which contain Objects.
-  > Objects
+- Creations of Objects
+  List of objects:
-  > TextLabel
+    - TextLabel
-  > TextButton
+    - TextButton